wang0857/mtm6302-capstone-wang0857/README.md

 3. Use control buttons of "Previous" and "Next" to show APOD pictures from NASA's API.
 4. Got HTTP Status of 429 "Too many request".
 5. Failed to preview the image after dragging files and clicking buttons.
-6. The search function to search for pictures from NASA APOD API.
+6. The function of the search bar on top navigation would stop fetching API on the search page.
+7. Failed to show all results when selecting multiple filters.

 ## Overcoming Challeges
 1. Downloaded the SCSS files of Bootstrap from its website.
 Searched for the variables and classes that I would customized and changed the value in the SCSS.